toddledev/documentation/docs/19-guides/02-security/index.md

 Secrets or sensitive information can include, but are not limited to, the following:

 - API keys that allow you to write data, such as content management keys provided by a CMS
-- Backend service credentials (like Supabase service roles)
+- Back-end service credentials (like Supabase service roles)
 - Secret tokens such as OAuth or JWTs tokens
 - Private endpoints or anything involving sensitive user data